intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/chart.md

 # How To Use Charts

-First of all, we need to understand that each chart consists from several colored segments, where every segment is a display of grouped data, related to the chart.
-Usually grids are using as grouped data structure so on the screenshots below X and Y axis are some columns of a grid:
+Each chart consists of several colored segments, every displays particular group of data on the page.
+Charts provide an interactive way to use and work with datasets:

 ![Chart tips](chart/images/chart_tips.png)

 ## Chart data filtering

-Filtering with charts is just the same as [Search criteria panel](./search-criteria-panel.md) filtering but with some visual interaction.
-Clicking on several segments will lead to filter connected grid data so other charts will change.
+Charts support filtering data by clicking on one or more segments.
+It works like [Search criteria panel](./search-criteria-panel.md) but gives opportunity to do it right on chart.

 E.g. clicking on "*Telecommunications*" segment on "*Salary by Industry*" chart will cause selection only records with "*Telecommunications*" in "*Industry*" column on the grid and displaying only "*Telecommunications*" segment on "*Jobs by Industry*" chart:

 !["Salary by Industry" chart](chart/images/chart_select1.png)